 LEL and Other Combustible Gas Concentration Units

-We are all used to converting units from metric to standard and from US standard to UK standard (a UK gallon = 1.20 US Gallons) but gas concentrations take it to a new level of complexity.
-We have absolute concentrations: mg/m3, relative concentrations: % ppm, ppb, and flammable concentrations: % LEL (Lower Explosive Limit) and probably some others I have not thought of.
+We are all used to converting units from metric to standard and from US standard to UK standard (a UK gallon = 1.20 US Gallons), but gas concentrations take it to a new level of complexity.
+We have absolute concentrations: mg/m3, relative concentrations: % ppm, ppb, and flammable concentrations: % LEL (Lower Explosive Limit) and others.
 This article will explain the differences between these units and why people use one over another.

 A true concentration is the amount of gas present per unit volume.
 For this reason, many gas concentrations are given in units of mg/m3.
 While this unit is correct, and is widely used in government regulations and industrial hygiene, it is more common to use relative units such as parts per million (ppm) or parts per billion (ppb).
 Relative units such as ppm and percent have the advantage that they do not change with pressure.